Surrey Maps

 The work was republished in 1722, 1730, 1753 and, finally in 1772.
 The plate was updated for the 1722 edition mostly with changes to place name spellings and was reworked for the 1753 edition due to wear on the plate.

-This example of Surrey is a later example on heavy paper and is in later hand colour.
-Some wrinkling to the paper at centrefold and top margin.
+This example of Surrey is a 1722 edition on heavy paper and is in later hand colour.

 .